 Cureton has continued its partnership with City Year.
-City Year provides 8-10 corps members who provide student support from 8:00am-6:00pm each school day, including daily tutoring and mentoring for intensive students, leading academic clubs during recess and lunch periods, and supervising after-school activities for 120 students.
+City Year is comprised of 8-10 corps members who provide student support from 8:00am-6:00pm each school day, including daily tutoring and mentoring for intensive students, leading academic clubs during recess and lunch periods, and supervising afterschool activities for 120 students.
 We are also partnering with Reading Partners to provide academic tutoring for intensive and strategic students.

-In addition, Cureton has welcomed back the Playworks program which continues to provide us with a coach who offers recess and lunchtime activities for all students, classroom game time for all teachers and a before school recess for all students who arrive early.
+In addition, Cureton has welcomed the Recess 101 program which continues to provide us with a coach who offers recess and lunchtime activities for all students, classroom game time for all teachers, and a before school recess for all students who arrive early.